micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-15-rashi_en.md

 ### passuk 21
 <b>Of the first portion of your doughs.</b> Why is this said?
 Because it says, “The first portion of your dough,” I would understand this as <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the first of the loaves.
 The Torah therefore teaches, “of the first portion” — part of it, but not all of it.
-<b>You shall give to Adonoy, as a terumah- offering.</b> As we have not heard of a specific amount for the <i>challah</i>-offering, it says, “you shall give” — it should consist of <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>an amount sufficient for “giving.”
+<b>You shall give to Hachem, as a terumah- offering.</b> As we have not heard of a specific amount for the <i>challah</i>-offering, it says, “you shall give” — it should consist of <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>an amount sufficient for “giving.”

 ### passuk 22
 <b>If you should err and not fulfill.</b> this refers to idol worship. which was categorized within all the commandments for which the community brings an ox, but Scripture here removes it from the category, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to indicate that it requires an ox as a burnt-offering, and a goat as a sin-offering.
 <b>If you err, etc.</b> Scripture speaks here of idol worship.
 But perhaps it refers to one of all the [other] commandments?
 The Torah therefore teaches, “all of these commandments” — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>a single commandment which is equivalent to all the commandments.
 Just as someone who transgresses all the commandments casts off the yoke, breaks the covenant, and brazenly defies [the Torah], so with [someone who transgresses] this commandment, he casts off the yoke, breaks the covenant, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and brazenly defies [the Torah].
 Which is this?
 Idol worship.
-<b>Which Adonoy said to Moshe.</b> “I am . . .,” and “you must not have . . .” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>we heard from the mouth of the Omnipotent, as it is written, “Hashem” spoke once, but I heard two.”
+<b>Which Hachem said to Moshe.</b> “I am . . .,” and “you must not have . . .” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>we heard from the mouth of the Omnipotent, as it is written, “Hashem” spoke once, but I heard two.”

 ### passuk 23
-<b>All that [Adonoy] commanded.</b> This teaches that if one admits to idolatry, it is as if he had denied the entire Torah, and all that the prophets prophesied, as it is said, “from the day that Hashem” commanded and onward.”
+<b>All that [Hachem] commanded.</b> This teaches that if one admits to idolatry, it is as if he had denied the entire Torah, and all that the prophets prophesied, as it is said, “from the day that Hashem” commanded and onward.”

 ### passuk 24
 <b>If, it was obscured from the eyes of the congregation, having been done in error.</b> If, because of the seers of the community, this transgression was committed through error.
 [For example,] they erred, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and ruled that one of the forms of service is permitted for idol worship.
 <b> לְחַטָּת, as a sin-offering.</b> The ‘ א ’ is missing, because this is not like the other sin-offerings.
 All of the sin-offerings in the Torah which are brought with an <i>olah</i>-offering, the sin-offering precedes the <i>olah,</i> as it is said, “he shall make the second one an <i>olah.</i>” But with this, the <i>olah</i> precedes the sin-offering.

 ### passuk 25
-<b>They have brought their offering as a fire-offering to Adonoy.</b> This refers to that which is stated in our <i>parshah,</i> namely <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the ox as the <i>olah</i>-offering, as it is said, “a fire-offering to Adonoy.”
+<b>They have brought their offering as a fire-offering to Hachem.</b> This refers to that which is stated in our <i>parasha,</i> namely <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the ox as the <i>olah</i>-offering, as it is said, “a fire-offering to Hachem.”
 <b>And their sin-offering.</b> This refers to the goat.

 ### passuk 26